Phillezi/kthcloud-cli/README.md

 #### Windows

-There is a powershell installation script that can be ran to install the cli.
+There is a PowerShell installation script that can be run to install the CLI.

 ```powershell
 powershell -c "irm https://raw.githubusercontent.com/Phillezi/kthcloud-cli/main/scripts/install.ps1 | iex"